 Foldit began as an experimental research project developed by the University of Washington’s Center for Game Science in collaboration with UW’s Baker Biochemistry Laboratory.
 The idea has turned a complex process into a simple, addictive game—often compared to solving a 3D jigsaw puzzle — that gives players both the thrill of competition and the satisfaction of contributing to a project that has a critical social impact.

-In Foldit, players are presented with a 3D model of a protein that they can manipulate by clicking and dragging its sections.
-The amino acid chains that make up proteins naturally want to fold into the lowest-energy ‘design,’ so the goal of a Foldit puzzle is to make the protein’s structure as compact and symmetrical as possible while still keeping the chains intact (and respecting the basic properties of proteins; explained in a series of introductory levels.)
+In the game, players are presented with a 3D model of a protein that they can manipulate by clicking and dragging its sections.
+The amino acid chains that make up proteins naturally want to fold into the lowest-energy shape, so the goal of a Foldit puzzle is to make the protein’s structure as compact as possible, while still keeping the chains intact and respecting the basic properties of proteins.
+The winning designs help researchers learn more about the shapes of proteins.
+The more we understand about these structures, the easier it is to design new proteins with desired functions, leading to the development of vaccines and disease-curing drugs.

 Crowdsourcing is the basis of Foldit’s success: it uses the creative problem-solving of thousands of people to refine computation.
+By taking complex biomedical problems and crowd-sourcing their possible solutions, FoldIt has democratized a design process typically isolated in a lab and innovated a way for amateur players and designers to help solve the world’s toughest medical questions.

-The winning designs created by the gamers help researchers learn more about the shapes of proteins.
-The more we understand about these structures, the easier it is to design new proteins that can “shut off” mutation, leading to the development of vaccines and disease-curing drugs.
-In fact, Foldit players are already solving biochemical problems that were stumbling blocks to scientific research.
+Foldit players are already solving biochemical problems that were stumbling blocks to scientific research.
 For example, in 2010, players determined the structure of a key protease, or protein-cutting enzyme, of the Mason-Pfizer Monkey Virus (M-PMV), a retrovirus that leads to AIDS in rhesus monkeys.
 It took Foldit three weeks to complete a task that biochemists had struggled with for over a decade.